 But this location is deprecated now.

-What happens is that Windows creates a set of folders and files for use with Protected Mode in Internet Explorer or Microsoft Edge.
+Windows creates a set of folders and files for use with Protected Mode in Microsoft Edge.
 These folders and files share the same Low Privilege level as Microsoft Edge.

-One of these 4 ‘low privilege’ folders, used by IE in Windows, in the course of daily operation, is Cookies, the other being Cache, History & Temp, and it is located at:
+One of these 4 ‘low privilege’ folders, used by the browser in Windows, in the course of daily operation, is Cookies, the other being Cache, History & Temp, and it is located at:

 %AppData%\Microsoft\Windows\Cookies\Low